Azure/Microsoft-Defender-for-Cloud/Pricing & Settings/One Agent/README.md

 # One Agent Deploy If not Exist

 One agent deployed agents on your virtual machines.
-This enables you to recreate activity trails for investigation purposes when a security incident occurs or your network is compromised. [need to edit]
+This enables you to recreate activity trails for investigation purposes when a security incident occurs or your network is compromised.

 ## Try on Portal